GabeScott/standard-works-vault/General Conference/1996 April - Stand True and Faithful.md

 The Prophet Isaiah declared:

-“Wash you, make you clean; put away the evil of your doings from before mine eyes; cease to do evil. ...
+“Wash you, make you clean; put away the evil of your doings from before mine eyes; cease to do evil. …

-“Come now, and let us reason together, saith the Lord: though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool” (Isa.
-1:16, 18).
+“Come now, and let us reason together, saith the Lord: though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool” ([[Isaiah 1.16|Isa.
+1:16, 18]][[Isaiah 1.18|]]).

 This is the time, this is the very hour, to repent of any evil in the past, to ask for forgiveness, to stand a little taller and then to go forward with confidence and faith.

 And finally, in all of living have much of fun and laughter.
 Life is to be enjoyed, not just endured.

 I leave my blessing upon you.
 Please know that we do love you.
 Please know that we have confidence in you.
 Live the gospel, be true to the faith, cling to the Church, honor your parents, love the Lord, and walk as a child of God.
 That you may do so, and taste much of happiness, is my prayer in your behalf, with love in my heart, in the name of Jesus Christ, amen.